drj101687/local-solr-dev-env/README.md

 # Localized Solr Development Environment

+*This project is very old and hasn't been used in years.
+It may no longer work OOTB.*

 *This is a sample project to allow the development of custom Solr Plugins.*

 This project will automatically checkout the 8.4.1 release version of Solr, compile the Solr build, compile Solr plugin,